JakeWimberley/AniDot/README.md

 your graphics adapter is, you can choose as many or as few frames as you like.
 I created some spritesheets in SVG format, that you can use to make raster sheets of any size you wish.
-Of course, you can make your own spritesheets using another method, if you like.
+Of course, you can make your own spritesheets using another method.

-So after fetching the package, the first step is to create raster spritesheets (e.g. PNG format).
-Inkscape's *Export Bitmap* feature does a great job of this if you choose to use the included SVGs.
-You will need to note the dimensions of each frame as this is critical to making the animation work.
+So after fetching the package, the first step is to create raster spritesheets (PNG, GIF, etc.).
+Inkscape's *Export PNG Image* or *Export Bitmap* feature does a great job of this if you choose to use the included SVGs.
+AniDot assumes that a sprite sheet is composed of square frames arranged from left to right, in the order "fully off" to "fully on".
+You will need to make sure the dimension of each frame matches the configured disc size in your program.
+So, following the convention of square frames, the height of the raster is the disc size.

+## Provided examples

+- basicLoop.py is an extremely basic AniDot window that loads the digits 0-9, plus lowercase "a", to a small board when those keys are pressed.
+This script is configured to use the "20px Ferranti" spritesheet, which mimics the appearance of the once common Ferranti-Packard discs.
+- fontEditor.py is similar to basicLoop.py except it can save board states as glyphs in a font file (test.df, a sample of which is provided).
+It expects the same spritesheet as basicLoop.
+- showStringWithFont.py renders a random 16-bit hex number using the 'test.df'
+  font.
+Press the spacebar to load a new number.
+This one uses the "10px MegaMAX" spritesheet, which is a rendition of discs from the Luminator GTI MegaMAX destination sign.